 You may be hesitant to dial 988 or 911 if you or someone you know is in crisis.
 Because of your job, you may feel that you don’t want someone from your agency or workplace to respond to a call that involves you.
 Please don’t let this concern prevent you from seeking assistance.
 Use the resources, make the call or text for help.
 You have options, and you are not alone.

 If you are experiencing any of these signs, please don’t wait to find support:

 There are many potential risk factors for a mental health crisis or suicide, such as cumulative trauma or being injured on the job.
-There are also protective factors, such as social support from those who understand, access to confidential services and physical wellness.
-Reach out for support, check on your peers, check in with friends and family.
+There are also protective factors, such as social support from those who understand, access to confidential services and maintaining physical wellness.
+Reach out for support, check on your peers and check in with friends and family.